therealkevops/sa-thp-solution/README.md

 This basic e-commerce application is designed to test and demonstrate the ease of Stripe payment integration with Node.js.
 This implementation showcases secure payment processing, real-time validation, and a seamless checkout experience.

+## Implementation Approach

+This solution prioritizes a number of key aspects of Stripe payments integration, which at a high level includes:

+- Minimal modification of existing architecture
+- Direct integration with Stripe's recommended practices
+- Clean separation of concerns
+- Robust error handling
+- Secure payment processing

 ## Core Features

+Stripe's ecosystem of tools and services is expansive, however this demo application focuses on the following core features:

 - **Modern Payment Processing**: Integration of Stripe Elements for secure payment collection
 - **Real-time Validation**: Immediate feedback on payment information